Greenland Saga – The Lost Norse Colony (2001)

 Oh yes children.
-It’s one of those again.
+It’s one of those.
 Grandpa Prince has been hitting the government heroin again.
 Unlike my posts about OSR shit or Warhammer or even AD&D my d20 reviews barely get any views, and why should they?
 D20 is dead holmes!
 Pathfinder wears its skin and 5e took off with its wallet!
 I give zero shits.
 This one is for me.

 We’ve all been down this road before.
 Avalanche.
 D20 system.
 Historical fantasy.
 By the same guy who did the excellent but fatally flawed The Last Days of Constantinople.
-As should be a suprise to absolutely NO ONE, I love it, but this time I can disguise that love into the form of a semi-objective review because Greenland Saga is overal a much better work then the Epic but uneven LDoC.
+As should be a surprise to absolutely NO ONE, I love it, but this time I can disguise that love in the form of a semi-objective review because Greenland Saga is overall a much better work then the Epic but uneven LDoC.

 It all begins with another great premise.
-See Greenland once had a colony of Norse along the southern coast, but they dissapeared and no one really knows why.
-In this adventure we discover the reason (and murder some pagan scum while doing so!).
+See Greenland once had a colony of Norse along the southern coast, but they disappeared and no one really knows why.
+In this adventure we discover the reason (and murder some pagan scum in the process!).

 It is the year 1454!
 After the Turks have sacked Constantinople a year past, your old pall Monsigneur Marcello calls you together in an Italian shipping house in Norway to discuss another mission on behalf of the Church and all of Christendom.
-The christian Greenlanders are being assailed by an unknown menace.
-Pope Nicholas V has received a plea for help, but sadly, the Church is broke and the lords of western europe are more then a little hesitant to start another crusade on behalf of a bunch of converted bear people from buttfuck nowhere.
-As an added problem, the Greenlanders have been without religious comfort for decades and there is some serious spiritual reconsecration work to be done (the game suggests one of the players plays a catholic priest if possible).
+The Christian Greenlanders are being assailed by an unknown menace.
+Pope Nicholas V has received a plea for help, but sadly, the Church is broke and the lords of western europe are more then a little hesitant to start another crusade on behalf of a bunch of recently converted bear people from buttfucknowhere-land.
+As an added complication, the Greenlanders have been without religious comfort for decades and there is some serious spiritual reconsecration work to be done (the game suggests one of the players plays a catholic priest if possible).
 It is your job to scout what the shit is going on in these dark times and render what aid you can in the name of God and the Catholic Church!